chyikwei/jlox/README.md

 # jlox
-Lox implantationwith Java from "Crafting Interpreters"
+implement Lox with Java from "Crafting Interpreters"